 In your first year, you develop your design skills, with a focus on set and costume, as you work on several projects across the year.
 You provide design work and hands-on creative support in the form of painting and making for college performances, and get the chance to try out a number of design based roles, while you do so.
-You also have the chance to showcase the knowledge you’ve acquired through creating a design-led exhibition or installation piece with a performance element to it.
+You also have the chance to showcase the knowledge you’ve acquired through creating a design-led installation for an immersive performance.

 Throughout both years, you work with students and staff from other disciplines to put on a range of performances - some in our own theatre space and others at venues across Liverpool.
 You also benefit from workshops delivered by industry professionals.

 - Provide regular design work and creative support for performances in our 100-seat Willy Russell Studio.

 - Experience trips to and workshops with inspiring local venues, galleries and creative organisations and individuals, along with some further afield.

 - Collaborate with students and staff from other disciplines – including actors, dancers and musicians – to put on a range of performances throughout the year.

 - Work with a wide variety of professional techniques and materials to develop your creative design and making skills.